tariqahmed1912/internship-kloudle/docs/aws.md

     To get the instance-username for SSH login based on your instance OS/distro, refer this [documentation](https://alestic.com/2014/01/ec2-ssh-username/).
 For an Ubuntu instance, the username is `ubuntu`.

+### Install Jenkins, SAST and DAST Tools

+Follow the same steps mentioned in the previous sections to setup Jenkins, SAST and DAST Tools.